-This goes beyond the way ROI is often calculated on storage vendor web sites, which may only measure how an individual storage element compares with an alternative solution.
-What is typically omitted from such ROI calculations is the impact on complexity for IT staff to manage another storage type, or disruption to users when their data moves from one platform to another.
+This goes beyond the way ROI is often calculated on storage vendor web sites, which may only measure how an individual storage type compares with an alternative solution.
+What is What is typically omitted from such ROI calculations is the impact on complexity for IT staff to manage another storage type typically omitted from such ROI calculations is the impact on complexity for IT staff to manage another storage type, or disruption to users when their data moves from one platform to another.
 Looking at such measurements in isolation of the whole picture is a storage-centric attempt to answer data-centric problems.

 The oft-quoted business maxim that "you can't improve what you can't measure" applies directly to this situation.
 The reality is that most IT organizations simply have no way to measure how efficiently their most expensive storage resources are being utilized across the enterprise.
 It is easy enough to know how fast the data is growing in each storage tier, and when more storage will need to be added.
 But with most storage tools today, it is very difficult if not impossible to provide detailed real-time metrics of storage utilization across all storage types, active vs passive data under management, project or departmental storage cost allocations, and other information necessary to optimize data placement across storage resources, and thus to maximize storage utilization.